 To writers, it’s easy to see its appeal: they have total creative control over their work, have control and flexibility over product pricing and promotion, and have direct access to a global market.
 “Writers retain all rights while earning 60 to 80 percent of the list price as their e-book royalty,” Mark Coker wrote in Publishers Weekly‘s “10 Self-Publishing Trends to Watch.”
 “Traditionally published e-book authors earn only 12 to 17 percent.”

-This is what Soren Summers, formerly a lifestyle journalist who has worked in Malaysia and the Philippines for 15 years and is now a California-based book author, hopes to capitalize on.
+This is what Soren Summers, formerly a lifestyle journalist for 15 years and is now a California-based book author, hopes to capitalize on.
 He already has two books out—Monster and Parasite—and one novella, Siren, and come July 17, he’ll be releasing the third title from his Vertex series titled Paragon.
 His works have been nominated by GoodReads members as one of the Best Debut Books and Best Sci-Fi/Futuristic/Post-Apocalyptic/Steampunk Books for 2016.

 In this exclusive email interview with Garage, Summers shares simple but vital tips on how one can get started on self-publishing.
 Brush off your old treasured manuscripts, brush up your writing skills, and get started on getting your name on bestseller lists.

 “What genre do you want to write in?
 Does that sell a lot of books?
 Will your book resonate with someone who reads that genre?
 Can you design or pay for a cover that will appeal to that reader?”
 Summers asks.
 While these all seem far removed from the actual art of fiction, they’re helpful for setting realistic expectations, especially since publishing is the business of selling books.
 “To build a career as an independent author, you need to appeal and listen to the people who are going to either celebrate your work or flay you alive: your readers.”